Kindness in action – ‘Feed My Starving Children’

 Whose idea was it to choose Feed My Starving Children – what is it about that charity that you like?

-One of my friend’s mom had the idea to go to the charity on Martin Luther King Day for us to appreciate the great life that this country has given us.
+One of my friend’s mom had the idea to go to the charity on Martin Luther King Day.
+A chance for us to appreciate the great life that this country has given us.
 I love working with this charity because it’s all about children like me and my friends.
 When I am there, I see pictures of the kids we are helping.
-I’m so glad that my acting school chose this charity as one of their favourite charities to support!
+I’m so glad that my acting school chose Feed My Starving Children as one of their favourite charities to support!

 We know it can feel like a bit of a mine-field encouraging kindness in tweens sometimes, so we’ve gathered some resources to help you out.
 Take a look at our inspiration journal recommendations to encourage daily gratitude, and our FREE resource – Random Act of Kindness cards.